 Life Size Building Blocks

-When your kids complain that they're bored, make some memories with newspaper.
-Build an impressive fort for your kids from these life size building blocks and then they can enjoy hours of fun using their imaginations.
-What a thrifty, delightful craft project!Continue to 17 of 26 below.
+When your kids complain that they're bored, make some memories with the newspaper.
+Build an impressive fort for your kids from these life-size building blocks and then they can enjoy hours of fun using their imaginations.
+What a thrifty, delightful craft project.

 Snow White Mirror

-If you have a space on your wall that needs a mirror, skip the high priced piece from your home goods store and make one from newspaper instead.
-To make this Snow White mirror, paint, roll, and glue newspaper coils in an artistic fashion around an inexpensive circular mirror.
-It makes a cute and fun addition to your wall decor.Continue to 18 of 26 below.
+If you have a space on your wall that needs a mirror, skip the high priced piece from your home goods store and make one from a newspaper instead.
+To make this Snow White mirror, paint, roll, and glue newspaper coils artistically around an inexpensive circular mirror.
+It makes a cute and fun addition to your wall decor.Continue to 17 of 25 below.

 Go old school with these newspaper hats.
 Almost everyone remembers making newspaper hats as a kid.
-This classic paper craft never gets old!Continue to 19 of 26 below.
+This classic papercraft never gets old.